All of Us Strangers: Plot

-Freshly confident in their relationship, Adam takes Harry to his parents' house to meet them - not telling Harry where they are or why.
-Adam notes that his parents are not present, even after yelling and banging intensely on the doors and windows.
-Growing concerned for Adam's health, Harry demands Adam tell him where they are and Adam tells him.
-Harry continues to urge them to leave, just as they both see a faint image of Adam's mother through a window.
-Harry, horrified and confused, steps back as Adam pounds on the door, breaking a window.
+Adam takes Harry to his parents' house to meet them – not telling Harry where they are or why.
+Adam finds that his parents are not present, even after yelling and banging on the doors and windows.
+Growing concerned for Adam, Harry demands Adam tell him where they are.
+Harry urges them to leave, just as they both see a faint image of Adam's mother through a window.
+Horrified and confused, Harry steps back as Adam pounds on the door, breaking a window.

-Upon waking up the next morning with his parents, they explain that Harry went home.
+Waking up the next morning with his parents, they explain that Harry went home.
 They tell Adam that in order for him to find happiness, he must let them go and move forward in his life with Harry.
 They take him to his favourite childhood restaurant, where they ask if their deaths were quick and painless.
-Adam tells them they both died instantly, a particular relief to his mother, even if untrue.
-The three tearfully reaffirm their love for each other, after which both parents vanish.
+Adam claims they both died instantly, a particular relief to his mother.
+The three reaffirm their love for each other, after which Adam's parents vanish.

 Having accepted the loss of his parents, Adam goes home to see Harry.
-Entering Harry's flat he notices an awful stench, with ketamine residue on a table and squalor throughout the flat.
-Adam finds Harry dead in the bedroom, holding the same whiskey bottle he was drinking from the night they met.
-Adam now realizes that Harry overdosed that very first night after Adam had thwarted his advances.
-"I was just so lonely."
+Entering Harry's flat, he notices an awful stench, with ketamine residue on a table and squalor throughout the flat.
+Adam finds Harry dead in the bedroom, holding the same whisky bottle he was drinking from the night they met.
+Adam realizes that Harry overdosed on the night that Adam thwarted his advances.

-In the kitchen Adam finds Harry, holding the vodka bottle and in his corpse's clothes.
-Appearing distraught and embarrassed, Harry wonders why no one has found his body, and Adam reminds him that he has.
+In the kitchen Adam finds Harry, holding the whisky bottle and in his corpse's clothes.
+Distraught and embarrassed, Harry wonders why no one has found his body, and Adam reminds him that he has.
 Adam assures Harry that everything will be all right, and takes Harry back to his flat.
-The two lie in bed together, tightly in each other's arms.
+The two lie in bed together.
 When Harry asks Adam to play a record, Adam remembers the lyrics Harry sang to him the first night they met in the doorway.
-He starts to quietly sing "The Power of Love" by Frankie Goes to Hollywood.
+He starts to sing "The Power of Love" by Frankie Goes to Hollywood.
+Harry relaxes as Adam continues to stroke his hair and whisper the song into his ear.